PipedreamHQ/pipedream/docs/docs/apps/README.md

 ## Premium Apps

 The vast majority of integrated apps on Pipedream are free to use in your workflows across any plan.
-However, in order to use any of the below apps in an active workflow, your workspace will need to have a paid plan (Basic or higher):
+However, in order to use any of the below apps in an active workflow, your workspace will need to have access to [Premium Apps](https://pipedream.com/pricing):

 - [ActiveCampaign](https://pipedream.com/apps/activecampaign)
 - [Amazon Advertising](https://pipedream.com/apps/amazon_advertising)